Celebrating the Artistry of Quiltmaking & Mural Painting

 Paducah Quilt Murals Inc is pleased to announce a third mural in the Quilt City USA® Murals series!

-THE CHEYENNE HAS GONE by British denim artist Ian Berry is being painted by Tanya Neitzke, Assistant Professor Painting & FYE at West Kentucky Community & Technical College's Paducah School of Art & Design.
+THE CHEYENNE HAS GONE by British denim artist Ian Berry has been painted by Tanya Neitzke, Assistant Professor Painting & FYE at West Kentucky Community & Technical College's Paducah School of Art & Design.

 Quilts and the Stories They Tell